aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-02/index.md

 ### Install the ArduinoOSC library

 {{<hint info>}}
 Note!
-The official version of the library does not work with the Arduino Nano RP2040 Connect boards.
+The official version of the library does not work with the Arduino Uno R4 WiFi boards.
 Install this version: [https://github.com/mnstri/ArduinoOSC](https://github.com/mnstri/ArduinoOSC) manually.

 1. Go to [https://github.com/mnstri/ArduinoOSC](https://github.com/mnstri/ArduinoOSC)
 2. Click the green button that says Code